marco-vrinssen/BentoPlus/README.md

-# Bento Experience
+# Bento Plus Retail

-## Addon for World of Warcraft Retail with simple and resource-efficient user experience and interface enhancements.
+## Addon for World of Warcraft Retail with simple, resource-efficient interface modifications and features that enhance the user experience.

 ### Features